 Eat or toss?
 You could eat it, but its hard texture might be unpleasant.
 The rest of the tomato, however, should be perfectly fine.

 This poor tomato probably just got a bit too hot.
 There it was, in the field, gearing up to deploy lycopene, that magical pigment that makes tomatoes red and helps keep people healthy.
-The tomato was ready to develop a flavor just right for my salad, and a nice tender texture.
+The tomato was ready to develop a flavor and a tender texture just right for my salad.
 But then things started to heat up on the farm.